rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 Initial balance of x and y is $0.

-The behaviour above cannot occur if A and B did not exist (that is, if we had only onoe server).
+The behaviour above cannot occur if A and B did not exist (that is, if we had only one server).

 ### Transactions with replicated data